timbray/quamina/README.md

 Patterns.
-While that’s probably the right way to think about it, it’s not *quite* true, as it varies somewhat as a function of the number of unique fields that appear in all the patterns that have been added to Quamina, but still remains sublinear in that number.
+While that’s probably the right way to think about it, it’s not *quite* true, as it varies somewhat as a function of the number of unique fields that appear in all the Patterns that have been added to Quamina, but still remains sublinear in that number.

-A word of explanation: Quamina compiles the patterns into a somewhat-decorated automaton and uses that to find matches in events; the matching process is O(1) in the number of patterns.
+A word of explanation: Quamina compiles the
+Patterns into a somewhat-decorated automaton and uses that to find matches in Events; the matching process is `O(1)` in the number of Patterns.

-However, for this to work, the incoming event must be flattened into a list of pathname/value pairs and sorted.
-This process exceeds 50% of execution time, and is optimized by discarding any fields that do not appear in one or more of the patterns added to Quamina.
-Thus, adding a new pattern that only mentions fields mentioned in previous patterns is effectively free i.e. `O(1)` in terms of run-time performance.
+However, for this to work, the incoming Event must be flattened into a list of pathname/value pairs and sorted.
+This process exceeds 50% of execution time, and is optimized by discarding any fields that do not appear in one or more of the Patterns added to Quamina.
+Thus, adding a new Pattern that only mentions fields which are already mentioned in previous Patterns is effectively free i.e. `O(1)` in terms of run-time performance.

 ### Name